quii/learn-go-with-tests/pointers/readme.md

 As expected, we need to define these methods to make the test pass.

 Remember to only do enough to make the tests run.
-We need to make sure our test fails correctly with a clear error message
+We need to make sure our test fails correctly with a clear error message.

 ```go
 func (w Wallet) Deposit(amount int) {